Install the hardware

 To switch on the appliance

 - Verify that the appliance is connected through a console or Ethernet port.
-This will ensure that you can configure the appliance after it is switched on.
+This connection ensures that you can configure the appliance after it is switched on.

 Press the ON/OFF toggle power switch on the back panel of the appliance.
 Figure 11.
 Power switch on back panel